Inclusive Ranking of Indian States and Union Territories via Bayesian Bradley-Terry Model

-The relative positions of most states remain unchanged after excluding high-income states.
-Only minor swaps are observed among adjacent states such as Assam and Uttar Pradesh, Meghalaya and Arunachal Pradesh, and Mizoram and Karnataka.
-These changes might be because of small shifts in posterior estimates after removing extreme high-income states.
-Importantly, no substantial rank reversals are observed, indicating that the overall ordinal structure of the rankings is robust and not driven by outliers such as Goa, Delhi, Chandigarh, and Sikkim.
+We separately consider subsets of states/UTs corresponding to low and middle income groups, as well as the set excluding very high-income states/UTs (Goa, Delhi, Sikkim, and Chandigarh), as defined in \Cref{section:NFHS Dataset}.
+The rankings are obtained using the same methodology as in \Cref{ranking:all}, and the results including those in the previous section are presented in \Cref{comparison}.

-Lastly, we perform the analysis on the states with middle level of incomes.
-With the same values of parameter and $\beta=0.009$, acceptance rate becomes nearly $78\%$, so we increase the step size to $\beta=0.04$ to obtain the acceptance rate of $27\%$ with ESS $26312$.
+A comparison of the subset ranking for low-income states/UTs with the overall ranking (\Cref{rankplots_overall}) reveals some notable positional shifts, particularly between Uttar Pradesh and Nagaland.
+In the overall ranking, Nagaland is ranked below Uttar Pradesh; however, when the analysis is restricted to low-income states/UTs, Nagaland attains a higher rank.
+This shift is due to the fact that Nagaland performs relatively better than Uttar Pradesh when compared against high-income states/UTs (e.g., Chandigarh, Goa, Gujarat), whereas Uttar Pradesh exhibits stronger performance primarily within the group of lower-income states/UTs.
+Moreover, the substantial income disparity between these states ensures that their ranks remain non-consecutive across both rankings.

-A major change is observed in the position of Telangana.
-Its rank improves when the analysis is restricted to middle-income states compared to the overall ranking.
+The subset ranking among middle-income states/UTs also exhibits some differences relative to the overall ranking.